Home —> LED Bar Lights for Vision-Guided Robots on Conveyor Belts

 • Supporting robots and manipulators during pick & place operations.

-• Reducing errors caused by shadows or insufficient lighting.
+• Cutting errors caused by shadows or insufficient lighting.

-In this configuration, the illuminator is typically mounted above the conveyor belt to ensure consistent lighting conditions across the moving surface.
-This method enhances the ability of vision-guided systems to make rapid and precise decisions, which is crucial for robot guidance on conveyor belts.
+In this configuration, the illuminator is usually mounted above the conveyor belt to keep lighting conditions consistent across the moving surface.
+This method sharpens the ability of vision-guided systems to make rapid, precise decisions, which is crucial for robot guidance on conveyor belts.

 Backlight Illumination for Transparency and Edge Detection